Open Questions & Risks

 Low |

 Single-writer with WAL mode handles read concurrency well.
-PostgreSQL backend planned for v0.8 for write-heavy workloads. |
+The PostgreSQL backend (conformance-tested for parity) handles write-heavy and multi-instance workloads. |